11. There's a shipwreck nearby.

 1. We don’t feed the seagulls.

 Seriously.
 We know they want your potato chips.
 We want them, too.
-But you’re not going to send them to us because then we’d never leave...and it’s the same with the seagulls.
+But you’re not going to share them with us because then we’d never leave...and it’s the same with the seagulls.
 We won’t get into the indelicate matter of what happens to fall from recently fed birds.

 Our area is full of quirky habits, historic artifacts, and delicious treats.
 Let us know what you'd add to this list using #Coast360!